Music: Asian cultures

-Asian music covers a vast swath of music cultures surveyed in the articles on Arabia, Central Asia, East Asia, South Asia, and Southeast Asia.
-Several have traditions reaching into antiquity.
+Asian music covers a swath of music cultures surveyed in the articles on Arabia, Central Asia, East Asia, South Asia, and Southeast Asia.
+These traditions, with several reaching into antiquity, share historical ties through trade, religion and philosophical exchange, yet preserve their unique local aesthetics and performance styles.

 Indian classical music is one of the oldest musical traditions in the world.
-Sculptures from the Indus Valley civilization show dance and old musical instruments, like the seven holed flute.
-Various types of stringed instruments and drums have been recovered from Harappa and Mohenjo Daro by excavations carried out by Sir Mortimer Wheeler.
-The Rigveda, an ancient Hindu text, has elements of present Indian music, with musical notation to denote the meter and the mode of chanting.
+Sculptures from the Indus Valley civilization show dance and old musical instruments, like the seven-holed flute.
+Stringed instruments and drums have been recovered from Harappa and Mohenjo Daro by excavations carried out by Mortimer Wheeler.
+The Rigveda, an ancient Hindu text, has elements of present Indian music, with musical notation to denote the meter and mode of chanting.
 Indian classical music (marga) is monophonic, and based on a single melody line or raga rhythmically organized through talas.
-Silappadhikaram by Ilango Adigal provides information about how new scales can be formed by modal shifting of the tonic from an existing scale.
+The poem Cilappatikaram provides information about how new scales can be formed by modal shifting of the tonic from an existing scale.
 Present day Hindi music was influenced by Persian traditional music and Afghan Mughals.
 Carnatic music, popular in the southern states, is largely devotional; the majority of the songs are addressed to the Hindu deities.
-There are also many songs emphasizing love and other social issues.
+There are songs emphasizing love and other social issues.

-Indonesian music has been formed since the Bronze Age culture migrated to the Indonesian archipelago in the 2nd to 3rd centuries BCE.
-Indonesian traditional music often uses percussion instruments, especially kendang and gongs.
-Some of them developed elaborate and distinctive musical instruments, such as the sasando stringed instrument on the island of Rote, the Sundanese angklung, and the complex and sophisticated Javanese and Balinese gamelan orchestras.
+Indonesian music has been formed since the Bronze Age culture migrated to the Indonesian archipelago in the 2nd-3rd centuries BCE.
+Indonesian traditional music uses percussion instruments, especially kendang and gongs.
+Some of them developed elaborate and distinctive instruments, such as the sasando stringed instrument on the island of Rote, the Sundanese angklung, and the complex and sophisticated Javanese and Balinese gamelan orchestras.
 Indonesia is the home of gong chime, a general term for a set of small, high pitched pot gongs.
 Gongs are usually placed in order of note, with the boss up on a string held in a low wooden frame.
-The most popular and famous form of Indonesian music is probably gamelan, an ensemble of tuned percussion instruments that include metallophones, drums, gongs and spike fiddles along with bamboo suling.
+The most popular form of Indonesian music is gamelan, an ensemble of tuned percussion instruments that include metallophones, drums, gongs and spike fiddles along with bamboo suling (like a flute).

-Chinese classical music, the traditional art or court music of China, has a history stretching over around three thousand years.
-It has its own unique systems of musical notation, as well as musical tuning and pitch, musical instruments and styles or musical genres.
+Chinese classical music, the traditional art or court music of China, has a history stretching over about 3,000 years.
+It has its own unique systems of musical notation, as well as musical tuning and pitch, musical instruments and styles or genres.
 Chinese music is pentatonic-diatonic, having a scale of twelve notes to an octave (5 + 7 = 12) as does European-influenced music.